Casper-Mason/testing/README.md

 I'm sure the ants would be upset and fight back.

-Did you know that ants outweight humans, when all individual weights are totalled?
+Did you know that ants outweigh humans, when all individual weights are totalled?

 It might lead to a huge interspecies war.